hegoo2004/StayHub/README.md

 16. the gallery appears for the user
 17. Contact Us is a feature of a customer can send a message to support
 18. Admin Can send mail by just clicking on send email in messages in admin dashboard to reply on the inquiry
+19. Hosted this website on this link by infinity free : http://stayhub.wuaze.com/